 I am sending weekly mortgage payments to my lender and sent a request in writing instructing them how much to apply to principal, interest and escrow.
 They accept my payment but hold it in a suspense account until I call when the next payment is due and tell them to apply it.
 Every time I call they tell me they do not accept partial payments, yet they hold my money without applying it.
-I do this to make it easier to budget weekly, and was hoping to apply money to the principal to get the amount down weekly.
-Is it legal for them to hold my money in a suspense account even thought I have instructed them how to apply it?
-Can they refuse these payments legally?
-My mortgage payment is always on time and up to date.
-Can you help?

 Most mortgage companies will not accept weekly or bi-monthly payments unless you sign up and pay them for the privilege.
 You are lucky they hold the partial payments in a suspense account.
 Many put the partial payment in the escrow.
 If you check the fine print in your mortgage paperwork, the monthly payment is covered.